tillioss/tilli-assessment-tool/README.md

 - Jest for unit and integration tests
 - React Testing Library for component testing
 - ESLint and Prettier for code quality and formatting

+## Continuous Integration

+On every push or pull request to `main`, GitHub Actions runs the test suite with coverage and uploads a full HTML coverage report as an artifact.

+To download the coverage report:
+1. Go to the **Actions** tab of this repository.
+2. Select the latest **CI** workflow run.
+3. In the **Artifacts** section, download **coverage-report** (contains the HTML report).

 ## Contributing